LaurenceA/infrastructure/README.md

 `--autoname` assumes that the job's output filename comes in third place (after `python` and `my_training_script.py`), and produces logs with the name: `output_filename.o`, which tends to be much more helpful for working out which log-file belongs to which job.
 This may require you to use `print('...', flush=True)`, to make sure that the printed output isn't buffered.

+There is a `--venv` command line argument for specifying the Python virtual environment to activate on the remote node (which tends to be quite difficult if it isn't hard-coded).

 ## Interactive jobs in Blue Pebble
 To get an interactive job with one GPU, use: